reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 ### Example 1: Intro to Closures

-Create a file called example1.py and open it up in the editor of your choice.
+Create a file (inside of the directory we mentioned above) called example1.py and open it up in the editor of your choice (I use Sublime Text).
 Here's what I did:

 ```
 touch example1.py
-subl example1.py  # Or the editor of your choice
+subl example1.py  # Note: subl is Sublime Text's shorthand to open things up into it
 ```

 Let's say that we want to make a function that takes a number `x` and returns the value of multiplying that number by 10.